 So what is self-responsibility all about?

 the realization that only you are the only person that is truly 100% responsible for yourself.
 I found it hard to integrate that realization and I worked on it by yoga and meditation, and my precious journaling.
-Because of my over-conscious mind, this awareness has a hard time to settle in.
+Because of my over-conscious mind, this awareness has a hard time settling in.
 But finding my ‘trigger’-points and naming them helps me to let go of my need to take responsibility for others no matter the cost.

 avoiding old habits and pinpointing them.
 It doesn’t come easy.
 One will easily slip back into those old habits and beliefs.
 But my journaling shows a clear picture of me and my weak spots.
-It has become a precious guideline to recognize my pitfall in day to day life.
+It has become a precious guideline to recognize my pitfall in day-to-day life.
 Every morning I write my Morning Papers and every evening I evaluate my day.
 And in those evaluations of the evening, I note the missed promises of the morning.
 My writings some days have this martyrdom-like atmosphere that I need to get rid of.

 learn to let go of my need to take care of others.
 As the oldest child taking care of my younger siblings, caretaking is my second, if not my first nature.
 As a mom of 2, I kind of imprinted that role in my brains over and over again.
 I wasn’t the best mom, struggling with the need to find balance in me-time and care-time, but that is another story.
 The self-sacrificial attitude I am overcoming right now helps me to see the ‘needy’ as they are and not as I want them to see.
 I’m becoming aware of the fact that I cannot see their true needs.
 I see what I want to see within my references from the past.
 And although it is important for us people to show care and to love others you must also understand that there is a limit.
 You can do only so much to help.
 In the end, the bulk of work has to be done by the other person.

-reclaiming the joy of my own life style and new habits.
+reclaiming the joy of my own lifestyle and new habits.
 It is such a relief when you start to realize you do not have to take on the burdens of others anymore in order to be happy, feel loved, fulfilled or have a goal in life.
 You do not have to spend your energy on the hundreds of others, because you give to yourself first.
 Only then the others can benefit.
 And that is not selfish.
 The thought of that is an eye-opener, the lesson learned comes as a blessing to live a fuller a happier life, to embrace my lifestyle to the fullest.
 It is not selfish, as I thought it was, it is realistic.
-And yes, I still can nag, urge, pressure and even manipulate the other person to act, but in the end, if that person doesn’t move, that is not my responsibility.
+And yes, I still can nag, urge, pressure, and even manipulate the other person to act, but in the end, if that person doesn’t move, that is not my responsibility.
 If that person does not want to take up his/her part of self-responsibility…..their choice.
 Reclaiming the joy over my own life is the hardest part, especially when there are people I love involved, like my last boyfriend.
 What will become of him?
 Have I added to his burden by being present in his life?
-It is painful to see him struggle on and ignoring the opportunities offered.
+It is painful to see him struggle with and ignore the opportunities offered.
 But in the end, it is his choice.
 As Buddha once said:

 Pain is certain, suffering is optional